 This type of user has installed and successfully used Linux (but not Red Hat Linux) before or may have equivalent experience with other Linux-like operating systems.
 Does this describe you?
-If so, turn to For the More Experienced.
+If so, turn to Section 1.2.

 Experienced User